Last updated on August 18th, 2019

 These horsemen are farmers from Paro.
 If you at all feel generous, tipping horseman Nu.200-300 would add on their meager farming income.
 But it all depends on you – tipping is compulsory nowhere in Bhutan.

-Aum Leki Wangmo Farmhouse is popular Bhutan homestay in Punakha.
+Aum Leki Wangmo Farmhouse is a popular Bhutan homestay in Punakha.
 Paro Penlop Dawa Penjor Heritage Farmhouse is recommended homestay in Paro Bhutan.
-There are many homestay in Thimphu and Bumthang which are approved by Tourism Council of Bhutan.
-Click this for latest list of Bhutan Farmstay and get good farm house in Phobjikha and farm house in Paro during your travel to Bhutan.
+There are many homestays in Thimphu and Bumthang which are approved by the Tourism Council of Bhutan.
+Click this for the latest list of Bhutan Farmstay and get good farmhouse in Phobjikha and farmhouse in Paro during your travel to Bhutan.

 So, after staying with Bhutanese families in a typical Bhutan homestay or farmhouse, do you have to tip the host of the farmhouse?
-The host must have been paid already for your stay.
+The host must have been paid in advance for your stay.
 Again do you have to tip?

 It all depends on you.
-If you feel that have given you exceptional Bhutan homestay or farmhouse hospitality and services, you might consider tipping few bucks when you leave.
-But it’s also not compulsory.
+If you feel that they have given you exceptional Bhutan homestay or farmhouse hospitality and services, you might consider tipping few bucks inside an envelope when you leave.
+But it’s also not a compulsory thing.

 Tipping in Bhutan – Question of YES or NO